-Interested young people still have until September 21, 2025, to register for the Musik-Multis: Next Generation support program at the Mozarteum University in Salzburg, which is unique in Austria.
-Only a few places are still available!
+Interested young people still have until 21st September 2025 to register for the Musik-Multis: Next Generation support programme at the Mozarteum University in Salzburg, which is unique in Austria.
+A few limited places are still available!

 Three days of singing, dancing and making music: From 24 to 26 April, the new ORIGO festival celebrates folk music in its lively and constantly changing form at the Mozarteum University and in the city of Salzburg - and thus sees itself as a platform that not only preserves folk music, but also makes it possible to experience it in all its dynamism and creativity.